zacanger/niddesa/text/generated-translations/cullaniddesa/04-chinese-amazon.md

-3. Description of Brahman, the Phurunagar student

-12. [Like this, His Holiness the Rich House:] Those who do not disturb, and the Seekers of the Root, have the need come in question,

-And what immortal people, people, the Cartilis, and the Brahmen to the angels,

-There are many sacrifices here in the world?
-Worldworld, I ask you, please tell me this.

-“Undisturbed, the Seeker of the Root”: “'Disturbation is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
-The disturbance has been cut off for Buddha and Worldom, the root has been cut off, like a rooted palm tree, becomes a non-living thing for the future, so Buddha is not disturbed.
-The disconnected state of disturbance is not disturbed, Worldhm does not shake when it gets; does not shake when it does not get; does not shake when [has] reputation; does not shake when there is no reputation (bad criticism); nor does it when praise Shake; do not shake when rebuked; not shake during music; do not shake, do not move, do not shake, no tremble, no tremble (strong trembling) [, less trembling (strong trembling)].
-For those who do not disturb “Seeker of the Root”, Worldworld is the viewer of the root, the viewer of the cause, the seeker of the origin, the seeker of the origin, the viewer of the origin, the viewer of the origin, the viewer of the food, the sight of the origin The Seeker of the Edge, the Seeker of the Set.

-There are three bad roots: bad root, bad root, bad root.

-This is said by the Worldmen, “The There are the causes of these three sets, which three?
-Greedy is the cause of industry set, is the cause of industry set, obsession is the cause of the industry set.
-Bichu!
-Not by greed, obsession, obsession, obsession, people are known, or any good interests have been known, the Bichu!
-But by greed, obsession, obsession hell is known, the animal world is known, the hungry ghost world is known, or any evil [AN.6.39]: in hell, animal, hungry ghosts are born known.
-These three unrighteous roots the world knew and saw, so that worldly was the sight of the root...
-The Seeker of the (middle) set.
-There are three good roots: no greedy root, no good root, no idiot good root.

 This is said by the Worldmen, “The There are three... (in the middle) Picchu!
 No greed, no business, no obsession hell was known, the animal world was known, the